Geronimo imagines a better outlook for the inbox

 Roughly 3 billion people have an unwieldy stream of messages coming into their inboxes daily, and those messages should be more programmable, Lukas said (including hashtag permissions that would put certain messages with topics or from senders at the top of the inbox).

 “Interaction ideas are currently relatively stagnant with new entrants unmotivated to innovate in the email space vs other proprietary protocol options due to challenging breakout success demands,” Lukas wrote to me.
-“The opportunity cost of having a high level team innovate and create new interfaces that interact directly with imap is high in a world of cryptocurrency interest and [artificial intelligence appications] in the enterprise.”
+“The opportunity cost of having a high level team innovate and create new interfaces that interact directly with imap is high in a world of cryptocurrency interest and [artificial intelligence applications] in the enterprise.”

 The history of email is littered with failed and half-hearted attempts to reinvigorate the technology, from IBM’s reinvented email prototype, remail; to the Bifrost inbox organizer; or the time researchers at the University College of Dublin, University of Pennsylvania, and IBM tried to organize email into a set of activities.